 Just remember the temperature minimum for meats is a safety issue to keep you from poisoning yourself, not for best taste.

-I used to have a electric smoker temp got up to 125. i just got a new smoker LP gas therm reading goes up to 425. just used twice trying to balance out my gas settings and not sure if reading in grill is correct.
+I used to have a electric smoker temp got up to 125°.
+I just got a new LP gas smoker and the thermometer reading goes up to 425°.
+I've only used it twice, trying to balance out my gas settings and I'm not sure if the reading of the grill thermometer is correct.

-I have always took out chicken at 160 and let sit for 20-25 mins.never had a dried out bird.but i usually cook no bigger then 8-8 1/2 pound bird on smoker..always want to cook 225 250 tops cook slow wins the race in this back yard.
+I have always taken out chicken at 160° and let sit for 20-25 minutes.
+I've never had a dried out bird, but I usually cook no bigger than an 8 to 8 and 1/2 pound bird on my smoker.
+I always try to cook in the 225 to 250 degree range.
+Cooking slow wins the race in this back yard.